Choosing the Right Steel Casting Foundry

 Investment casting also offers the ability to combine multiple parts into a single unit and cast in one application, saving the manufacturer hours of finishing and assembly time.
 The steel casting foundry that you choose should not only be aware of this option, but they should recommend it during the design and prototyping phase.
 For example, multiple parts of a component that would normally be joined together after the casting process by welding or other machining processes can be redesigned and cast as one single part.
 By reducing post-production hours, reducing waste, and streamlining the “assembly” process through thoughtfully combined designs, the casting process becomes more efficient and less costly to the manufacturer.

 Custom Steel Casting

 While generally best suited to smaller, lighter (less than 150 lbs.) castings, this method remains essential to manufacturers of heavy automotive gears, dental fixtures, aerospace components, and everything in between.
 From firearms to hydraulics — whatever your industry, an experienced steel casting foundry should be able to assist you in engineering custom steel investment casts for any project.
 Multiple available grades of stainless steel allows foundries to customize your design to meet the requirements of every industry and produce economical, high-quality, and enduring components.
 Their experts will guide you through every step of the process and provide a reliable estimate for your project.

-Still researching investment casting?
-Read our other post, Advantages of Investment Casting.
+Still researching investment castings?
+Read our other posts: